Mexico's tequila industry sees China fueling export boom

-AMATITAN, Mexico, Feb 11 (Reuters) - An expected surge in Chinese demand should boost Mexico’s tequila exports by 20 percent within a decade, according to the regulator of the country’s signature cactus-based liquor, and producers are gearing up for a boom.
+AMATITAN, Mexico (Reuters) - An expected surge in Chinese demand should boost Mexico’s tequila exports by 20 percent within a decade, according to the regulator of the country’s signature cactus-based liquor, and producers are gearing up for a boom.

 On a visit to Mexico last August, Chinese President Xi Jinping lifted a ban on imports of premium blue agave tequila.
 China had objected to the relatively high levels of methanol in blue agave tequila, produced from fibers in the cactus’ leaves.